Arthur De Wint Foote: Grass Valley, California

 Now he envisioned a power plant housing an over-sized Pelton water wheel—the recently invented hydro-powered impulse turbine.
-At 30 ft in diameter, he designed and erected a drum wheel more than sixty per cent larger than the maximum recommended by the Pelton Water Wheel Company in San Francisco.
+At 30 ft in diameter, he designed and erected a drum wheel more than sixty percent larger than the maximum recommended by the Pelton Water Wheel Company in San Francisco.
 Upon completion, 'Foote's Pelton wheel' performed successfully as the world's largest operating impulse turbine wheel; it was in continuous use for over 30 years.
 In 1991, Foote's North Star Mine Powerhouse was designated an International Historic Mechanical Engineering Landmark.

 Foote advanced to superintendent and later to general manager of the North Star Mine.
 Then he and his wife commissioned the design of North Star House by the architect Julia Morgan.
 The grand residence was built in 1905 in Grass Valley.
 Also known as Foote Mansion, the house is notable for its iconic 'western' elegance, and for its association with the careers of three singular 'westerners': the engineer-miner-entrepreneur Arthur Foote, his wife the author-illustrator Mary Hallock Foote, and the master architect Morgan.
 Later, the author Wallace Stegner made Foote Mansion the setting for his Pulitzer Prize-winning novel Angle of Repose (1972), which closely referenced the lives of the Footes.

 Members of the Foote family occupied the North Star House as home until 1968.
 The House is listed on national and state registers of historic places; and the landscape-site, including gardens and orchard, has been designated as a local historic landmark.

 While at North Star Mine in 1911, Foote and several partners purchased the Tightner Mine in Alleghany, California.
 Now Foote designed and constructed a high bridge over the Middle Yuba River and a 22 mi high grade mountain road connecting the two mines.
 Subsequently, the project — consisting of the Foote's Crossing Road and the Foote's Crossing Road high bridge — was memorialized as a National Register of Historic Places landmark and as a California Point of Historical Interest(No. P401).